Overview of the regulation

 system to both employers and employees, investigate complaints, and enforce the

-provisions of the Fair Work Act 2009 (Cth) (Fair Work Ombudsman, undated).
+Fair Work Act 2009 (Cth) (Fair Work Ombudsman, undated).

 84 PART 2 Legal Obligations, Rights, and Regulation of Human Service Workers